 It is important for all Lemont High School students to resolve their obligations.
 Graduating seniors who have an obligation to the school are not issued their caps and gowns, which are required to participate in the commencement ceremony in May.
 Additionally, if a student’s fees are not paid in full, Lemont High School will not issue an official transcript on his/her behalf.

-All of a student’s fees – including academic and extra-curricular fees, both from the current year and previous years – must be paid in full for the student to be eligible to participate in an extra-curricular activity, receive a parking sticker, or obtain a yearbook.
+All of a student’s fees – including academic and extra-curricular fees, both from the current year and previous years – must be paid in full for the student to be eligible to participate in an extra-curricular activity, receive a parking sticker, participate in 'Behind the Wheel' Driver Education training, and obtain a yearbook.

 To learn more about payment options, click on the 'Paying Student Fees' link on the right side of the page.